vladk-ml/sdat/memory-bank/systemPatterns.md

 ## System Architecture

-- **Frontend:** Electron app with React UI, Material UI or Tailwind CSS, Redux for state management.
+- **Frontend:** Electron app with React UI, custom VS Code-like design, command palette, and context menus.
-- **Backend:** Python 3.8+ with Flask or FastAPI for REST API, OpenCV, Albumentations, NVIDIA DALI, PyTorch/TensorFlow/YOLO for vision tasks.
+- **Backend:** Python 3.8+ with Flask for REST API, OpenCV, Albumentations, PIL, PyTorch/TensorFlow/YOLO for vision tasks.
 - **Communication Layer:** REST API for standard operations, WebSockets for real-time updates, ZeroMQ for high-performance data transfer.
-- **Storage:** SQLite for metadata, filesystem for images, JSON for project settings, standard model formats for trained models.
+- **Storage:** SQLite for metadata and history, filesystem for images (raw, processed, annotated, augmented), JSON for project settings and metadata, standard model formats for trained models.

 ## Key Technical Decisions

+- **Project Isolation:** Each project is fully isolated with its own directory, database, and datasets.
+- **Raw/Refined Dataset Workflow:** Raw images (jpg, png, tif, etc.) are imported and preserved; refined dataset is generated via conversion to JPG and metadata extraction (including TIFF tags, geospatial info).
+- **Dataset History/Audit Trail:** All additions/removals to the raw dataset are logged in a per-project audit table, viewable in the UI.
 - **Local-Only Operation:** All data and computation are local, with no cloud dependencies.
 - **Python-Electron Bridge:** Electron spawns and manages the Python backend as a child process, communicating via HTTP and ZeroMQ.
-- **GPU Detection and Utilization:** Post-install scripts detect hardware and install appropriate packages for CPU or GPU.
-- **Modular Python Backend:** Organized into annotation, augmentation, dataset, training, and utility modules.
+- **Modular Python Backend:** Organized into dataset, annotation, augmentation, training, and utility modules.
 - **Continuous Saving:** Multi-tiered saving (in-memory, background auto-save, explicit save points, transaction-based DB operations).
 - **File System Abstraction:** Users interact with logical datasets and projects, not raw files; all paths and storage are managed internally.